-You can show or hide filters for reports.
-You can group several filters in a dropdown menu, for example, to show rarely used filters only if necessary.
+Filters for reports can be shown or hidden.
+It is possible to group several filters in a dropdown menu, for example, to show rarely used filters only if necessary.
 It is also possible to set default values for filters such as time, frequency, duration, etc.